 Last, plot the results.
 Use another sheet of paper to write the boundary partner names and SERVIR in a large circle.
 Next, draw lines between SERVIR and the boundary partners that it can support in some way.
-Then, using a marker of a different color, draw lines indicating where boundary partners can fill a gap or leverage existing resources to support another partner.
-(For example, community radio stations may already have a breaking news format that could include announcements on drought forecasting.)
+Then, using a marker of a different color, draw lines indicating where boundary partners can fill a gap or leverage existing resources to support another partner or reach specific beneficiaries.
+(For example, community radio stations may already have a breaking news format that could include announcements on drought forecasting and are also a common source of information for women in communities.)
 If there is enough room on the page, write in the specific type of support.
 If not, draw up a list or table to capture this information.
 The final output of Step 4 should be a picture of the strategic niche for both SERVIR and boundary partners.

 Link to the Theory of Change: A valuable opportunity at this step is to link the mapping to MEL, particularly the Theory of Change.
-The key question is: with these stakeholders and relationships, what must change in institutional practice, decision-making, or other behaviors and actions in order for the service to respond effectively to the underlying development problem?
+The key question is: with these stakeholders and relationships, what must change in institutional practice, decision-making, or other behaviors and actions in order for the service to respond effectively to the underlying development problem and both benefit and be equally used by women and men?
 The answer to this question - likely to have several dimensions depending on the stakeholder and their level of involvement - can feed directly into the theory of change for the service.